 In 2002, upon the initiative of Mrs Rodica Baconsky and with the considerable support from the Interpreting Services of the EU - SCIC and EP - the Masters in Conference Interpreting (MIC) was created.
 Hosted by the Applied Modern Languages Department (which celebrated its 30th anniversary in 2020), held within the Faculty of Letters of Babeș-Bolyai University, the MIC ran for seven years in the one-year programme format, always complying with the high quality standards in both teaching and assessment.

-Since October 2007, the MIC has become the only Romanian program accepted into the EMCI (http://www.emcinterpreting.org/) consortium, as a full partner alongside the best 17 interpreting schools throughout Europe.
-As of October 2008, what was presently the European Masters in Conference Interpreting of Cluj (MEIC) converted to a Bologna-type program, covering 2 years with 4 full semesters of training.
+Since October 2007, the MIC became the only Romanian programme accepted into the EMCI consortium alongside the best interpreting schools throughout Europe.
+As of October 2008, the European Masters in Conference Interpreting of Cluj – until then a one-year programme – converted to a Bologna-type programme, covering 2 years with 4 full semesters of highly specialised training.

-Many of our graduates and staff are active interpreters with the EU institutions – either fonctionnaires or freelance – but other career opportunities are also open on the local and regional market.
+Many of our graduates and staff are active interpreters with the EU institutions – either functionaries or freelance – with an easier access to other career opportunities on the local and regional market.